-In May 2017, Rep. Elizabeth Esty introduced the Deborah Sampson Act, which would require the VA as part of a three-year pilot program to expand assistance to women in the process of separating or who have separated.
+In May 2017, Rep. Elizabeth Esty introduced the Deborah Sampson Act, which would require the Department of Veterans Affairs as part of a three-year pilot program to expand assistance to women in the process of separating or who have separated.
 The bill remains in the House Committee on Veterans' Affairs.

 Anna Maria Lane — Revolutionary War

-“What we don't know with Anna Maria Lane is what happened at the Battle of Germantown that caused her to be wounded and caused her to be recognized for her heroism after the war,” says Treadway.
-“She had to have been close to the front lines doing whatever she was doing for that to be the case.”
+“What we don't know with Anna Maria Lane is what happened at the Battle of Germantown that caused her to be wounded and caused her to be recognized for her heroism after the war,” Treadway said.
+“She had to have been close to the front lines, doing whatever she was doing, for that to be the case.”

 Margaret Cochran Corbin (aka Captain Molly) — Revolutionary War

-Following her release, Captain Molly was assigned to the corps of invalids at West Point.
-According to Emily Tiepe, a history professor at Fullerton College, Corbin's name also is listed on the discharge rolls of the invalid regiment rolls for April 1783.
+After her release, Captain Molly was assigned to the corps of invalids at West Point.
+According to Emily Tiepe, a history professor at Fullerton College in California, Corbin's name also is listed on the discharge rolls of the invalid regiment rolls for April 1783.

 “These events demonstrate that the military recognized Margaret Corbin as a regular soldier and treated her as such,” Tiepe said in an article for the National Archives and Records Administration.
 “Furthermore, officers from her regiment petitioned successfully for Corbin to receive both state and federal pensions the same year.”